 - Palazzo Ducale, the home of the Gonzaga family from the late 13th to early 17th centuries, is a huge complex of buildings, courtyards, and gardens.
 There are over 500 rooms, the most famous being the Camera degli Sposi with frescoes from 1474 painted by Mantegna (reservations recommended).
 Closed Monday.
 Buy tickets and reservations to visit through Select Italy.

-- Palazzo del Te, another Gonzaga palace created by Giulio Romano, is home of the Civic Museum.
+- Palazzo Te, another Gonzaga palace created by Giulio Romano, also has beautiful frescoes, including a few erotic frescoes.

 - The Duomo, the Cathedral of San Pietro, was also decorated by Giulio Romana in 1545.